-The Principal will begin professional development by participating in a multi-week Summer Institute that includes climate and culture, mission and vision, academic framework, effective instruction, foundational reading instruction, five components of effective literacy instruction, curricular resources, pacing guides, data analysis including, but not limited to, Ohio State testing, NWEA MAP, and district- created benchmark assessments, research-based instructional practices, and coaching best practices, all directed toward turn-around in schools.
+The Principal will begin professional development by participating in a multi-week Summer Institute that includes climate and culture, mission and vision, academic framework, effective instruction, foundational reading instruction, five components of effective literacy instruction, curricular resources, pacing guides, data analysis including, but not limited to, Ohio State testing, NWEA MAP, and district-created benchmark assessments, research-based instructional practices, and coaching best practices, all directed toward turn-around in schools.
 The Principal professional development plan continues by offering ongoing monthly, professional development sessions for more intense development of skills and strategies.
 The Principal also receives differentiated support from an Executive Leadership Coach and Superintendent throughout the year.
-In addition, the Principal will participate in ongoing weekly calls for individualized professional development with the Superintendent that focuses on specific building needs.

 Instructional Coaches will participate in a multi-week Summer Institute that includes academic framework, curricular resources, pacing guides, data analysis including, but not limited to, Ohio State testing, NWEA Map, and district-created benchmarks, research-based instructional practices, book studies, professional development and coaching best practices.
-ACCEL School's Instructional Coaching team will be provided ongoing professional development around the support of academic framework, curricular resources, district- created pacing guides, data analysis and research-based instructional practices including guided reading differentiated small group instruction.
+ACCEL School's Instructional Coaching team will be provided ongoing professional development around the support of academic framework, curricular resources, district-created pacing guides, data analysis and research-based instructional practices including guided reading differentiated small group instruction.
 The Instructional Coaches will participate in ongoing monthly professional development with the Director of Instructional Coaching, weekly team calls, and weekly individualized professional check-ins that focus on specific building needs.
 The school will have at least a part-time Instructional Coach that is supported by the Director of Instructional Coaching.

-Teachers will participate in an onboarding orientation presented by the Principal and Instructional Coach that includes a 7 to 9 day Summer Institute of professional development planned to initiate staff to the school's core academic beliefs.
+Teachers will participate in an onboarding orientation presented by the Principal and Instructional Coach that includes a 7 to 9-day Summer Institute of professional development planned to initiate staff to the school's core academic beliefs.
 This professional development will include the academic framework, model curriculum, implementation of content and curricular resources, utilizing pacing guides, foundational learning professional development, data analysis from Ohio State tests, NWEA MAP and benchmark assessments to guide instruction, and the above mentioned research-based instructional practices for the classroom.
 The emphasis on foundational reading instruction will remain a through line to instructional PD during the course of the year, to ensure proper implementation of the strategies.
 Any new staff member hired after the start of school, will be linked with the Instructional Coach and Principal to receive professional development on the School's theory of action through the onboarding process.
 Professional development will continue at the building level through preset professional development days on the school's yearly calendar.